 If you decide that a LendUp loan is right for you, check if the lender offers loans in your state by visiting the website.
 If available, you can apply online for a single-payment or installment loan.
 You’ll start by creating an account and then entering some of your personal information.

 If you’re approved, read your loan agreement thoroughly.
 If you sign, you may receive your funds in as little as one business day.
-The entire loan application process should take less than five minutes if you have your information readily available.

 If a LendUp loan isn’t right for you, consider these alternatives.